Lafarge scandal

-The Lafarge scandal refers to the court case against Lafarge, a French cement company, for making payments to the armed terrorist groups Islamic State of Iraq and Levant and al-Nusra Front between 2013–2014.
+The Lafarge scandal refers to the court case against Lafarge, a French cement company, for making payments to the armed militant groups Islamic State of Iraq and Levant and al-Nusra Front between 2013–2014.
 The scandal was first revealed by French journalist Dorothée Myriam Kellou and was then followed by investigations by the French government.
 Similar investigations into the company were held by the American government, which found it guilty of complicity in crimes against humanity and ordered it to pay $777.8 million over the issue.